BIM Implementation - Putting People First

 By the end of this courses delegates should:

-- Have enriched your knowledge of change management, good governance, effective communication, stakeholder management, collaboration and project risk
+- Strengthen knowledge of change management, governance, communication, stakeholder engagement, collaboration and project risk

-- Know how to embed best practice in BIM processes across your organisation
+- Understand how to embed BIM best practice within an organisation

 - Project managers